NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall

 \subsection{Read-Only Transactions}

-\sstx designs a specialized read-only transaction protocol for those read-dominated workloads~\cite{Bronson:atc2013, Corbett:osdi2012, Lu:sosp2015, Lu:osdi2016, konwar2021snow}.
+\sstx designs a specialized read-only transaction protocol for read-dominated workloads~\cite{Bronson:atc2013, Corbett:osdi2012, Lu:sosp2015, Lu:osdi2016, konwar2021snow}.
 Similar to existing works, \sstx{} optimizes read-only transactions by eliminating their commit phase because they do not modify the system state and have nothing to commit.
-By eliminating commit messages, read-only transactions achieve the \textit{optimal performance} in the best case, i.e., one round of non-blocking messages with constant metadata~\cite{Lu:osdi2016, lu2020performance, lu:osdi20tr}.
+By eliminating commit messages, read-only transactions achieve \textit{optimal performance} in the best case, i.e., one round of non-blocking messages with constant metadata~\cite{Lu:osdi2016, lu2020performance, lu:osdi20tr}.

-Eliminating commit messages brings a new challenge to response timing control: write responses can no longer track their dependencies on preceding read-only transactions, as they do not know if and when those reads are committed/aborted (\S\ref{subsec:avoid-tip}).
-To tackle this challenge, \sstx aborts a read-only transaction if its requests could possibly cause the subtle interleaving that leads to \inversion{}.
+Eliminating commit messages brings a new challenge to response timing control: write responses can no longer track their dependencies on preceding read-only transactions, as they do not know if and when those reads are committed/aborted.
+To tackle this challenge, \sstx aborts a read-only transaction if it could possibly cause the subtle interleaving that leads to timestamp inversion.
+In other words, \sstx{} commits a read-only transaction if its requests arrive in a naturally consistent order and no intervening writes have been executed since the last time the client accessed these servers.

 Specifically, each client tracks $t_{ro}$ which is the $t_w$ of the version created by the most recent write on a server, and the client maintains a map of $t_{ro}$ for each server this client has contacted.
-A read-only transaction is identified by a Boolean field in the API, \textit{IS\_READ\_ONLY}.
-The client pre-assigns the transaction a timestamp $t$ and sends each read request to the participant server together with the $t_{ro}$ of the server.
+A read-only transaction is identified by a Boolean field \textit{IS\_READ\_ONLY}.
+The client sends each of its requests to the participant server together with the pre-assigned timestamp (as in the basic protocol) and the $t_{ro}$ of the server.
 To execute a read request, the server checks the version at $t_{ro}$.
-If the version is still the most recent, the server continues to execute the read following the basic protocol; otherwise, the server sends a special response that contains a field \textit{ro\_abort} immediately without executing the request.
+If the version is still the most recent, the server continues to execute the read following the basic protocol, i.e., it fetches the most recent version, refines its $t_r$ if needed, and returns its timestamp pair; otherwise, the server sends a special response that contains a field \textit{ro\_abort} immediately without executing the request.
 If any of the responses contain \textit{ro\_abort}, the client aborts this read-only transaction; otherwise, the client continues with the \sg{} check and, if needed, \sr{}, after which the client does not send any commit/abort messages.
-If the client can make the pre-assigned timestamp $t$ no less than the greatest $t_{ro}$ across participant servers, then the read-only transaction is guaranteed to commit as long as there are not \textit{ro\_abort} responses.